KinTatHo/talktome/README.md

-# Talk To Me: AI-Powered Language Learning App
+# LinguaMates: AI-Powered Language Learning App

 ## Overview

-Talk To Me is an innovative language learning application that leverages AI technology to provide real-time speech recognition, transcription, and personalized feedback.
+LinguaMates is an innovative language learning application that leverages AI technology to provide real-time speech recognition, transcription, and personalized feedback.
 It's designed to help users practice and improve their language skills through interactive speaking exercises and AI-driven tutoring.

 ## Features